 - Other: Songsmith, a musical accompaniment generator, AutoCollage, a photo collage generator sold as AutoCollage 2008

-What I can add to the above are all those countless projects that have to do with screens, 3D screens, touch screens, interfaces and so on.
-And to spend 11 billion dollars on Research and Development, when your business is mainly derived from software seems unexplicable to me.
+What I can add to the above are all those countless projects that have to do with screens, 3D screens, touch screens, interfaces, and so on.
+And to spend 11 billion dollars on Research and Development, when your business is mainly derived from software seems inexplicable to me.

-What do you think, is this amount of money way too big or it’s just about right for Microsoft to maintain its leading position in software, to protect its patents and try to penetratet the hardware field?
+What do you think, is this amount of money way too big or it’s just about right for Microsoft to maintain its leading position in software, to protect its patents, and try to penetrate the hardware field?

 Still having issues?
 Fix them with this tool: